fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 To reproduce the family Feud demo, we will need to access the original text of the matched documents.
 For convenience, Tantivy makes this possible by defining our fields as *STORED* in our schema.

 Tantivy's docstore compresses the data using LZ4 compression.
-After We typically get an inverse compression rate of 0.6 on natural language (by which I mean you compressed file is 60% the size of your original data).
+We typically get an inverse compression rate of 0.6 on natural language (by which I mean your compressed file is 60% the size of your original data).
 The inverted index on the other hand, with positions, takes around 40% of the size of the uncompressed text.
 We should therefore expect our index, including the stored data, to be roughly equal to 17TB as well.

 Indexing cost should not be an issue.
 Tantivy is already quite fast at indexing.